Acorrea136/Acorrea136/README.md

 ###

-<p align="left">My name is Acorrea and I'm a Systems Engineering student from Pereira, Colombia.</p>
+<p align="left">My name is Alejandro Correa and I'm a Systems Engineering student from Universidad Libre on Pereira, Colombia.</p>

 ###